The best Sony camera in 2024 for vlogging, filmmaking and photography

 How we test Sony cameras

 We test Sony cameras both in real-world shooting scenarios and in carefully controlled lab conditions.
-We test Sony cameras with their intended purpose in mind – for example, we test powerful sports cameras like the A9 II with high-speed subjects, while we test Sony's ZV vlogging range with a focus on video quality over any stills prowess.
+We test Sony cameras with their intended purpose in mind – for example, we test powerful sports cameras like the Sony A9 III with high-speed subjects, while we test Sony's ZV vlogging range with a focus on video quality over any stills prowess.

 Our real-world testing assesses how Sony cameras perform in everyday shooting situations.
 This is based on our reviewer's own experiences using the camera, how the camera feels and works, any issues they encountered, and their subjective opinion on the camera performance separate from the lab results.